rtfenter/Personalization-and-Discovery/README.md

 Introduce current intent, refining interests, negative feedback, and continued discovery while preserving durable affinities.

 **03 / Rules, ML & AI**
-Work through product decisions and identify when deterministic logic, ML prediction, semantic AI, or a combination is appropriate.
+Decide when deterministic logic, ML prediction, semantic AI, or a combination is appropriate, then work through an ML experiment where improved relevance conflicts with creator discovery.

 Throughout the experience, the same three layers remain visible: